openflighthpc/cloud-job-cost-estimator/README.md

 ### Optional Arguments

-The application can also be run with one optional argument:
+The application can also be run with up to two optional arguments.

+#### --include-any-node-numbers

 `ruby analyse_jobs.rb --input=filename.txt --include-any-node-numbers`